vedang-joshi/physio_medicine_cw/README.md

 In this work, we conduct a model comparison and analysis on the paper [Minimal model for signal-induced Ca2+ oscillations and for their frequency encoding through protein phosphorylation](https://www.pnas.org/content/pnas/87/4/1461.full.pdf).
 We introduce the biological model in terms of a system of ODEs and compare model approaches to ones found in the literature.
 We conduct show how the system dynamics change in time for various parameter sets.
 We give a phase plane analysis to qualitatively determine features in the non-linear system.
 We end by conducting a bifurcation analysis on the system of ODEs.

 ## Requirements
 This code requires Python 3.8.
-[Anaconda](https://www.anaconda.com/distribution/)is recommended the default Python environment and package manager to make the setup easy.
+[Anaconda](https://www.anaconda.com/distribution/) is recommended as the default Python environment and package manager to make the setup easy.
 ### Setting Up a Virtual Environment
 - After setting up Anaconda, in your Anaconda prompt/ Terminal:
 ```bash